 Making sure that patients’ data is being protected will not only secure the individuals but will also maximize the hospital’s reputation.
-Negative experiences will not result in positive reviews so it is a must to keep the trust between healthcare providers and its patients.
+Negative experiences will not result in positive reviews so it is a must to keep the trust between healthcare providers and their patients.

 Preventive Measures Against Intruders

 One basic way of protecting data is through system data encryption.
-It is a technique of translating a plain text into codes or secret keys.
+It is a technique of translating the plain text into codes or secret keys.
 Data encryption may seem like a complicated process but it is also a great help to prevent data loss.

 The healthcare industry is now extremely vulnerable to intruders so it is essential to find the right solution and add layers of protection to your organization’s data to lessen the risk of being attacked by cybercriminals.